gonejack/webarchive-to-singlefile/README.md

 ### Notice

-- Only tested on MacOS.
 - Google Chrome required.
+- Tested on MacOS only.

 ### Install